wongnai/eastern/README.md

 To start a job, run `eastern job path/to/file.yaml namespace image_tag`.
 The file must have the job as its only document.
 Eastern will add `image_tag` as job suffix, deploy, wait until job's completion and remove the job.

 Supplied `image_tag` is available in the template as `${IMAGE_TAG}`.

+## Plugin
+Eastern is extensible.
+We use Eastern plugins ourselves.
+The API docs is available on [Read the Docs](https://eastern.readthedocs.io/en/latest/).

 ## License
 (C) 2017 Wongnai Media Co, Ltd.